 Pros:

-- Streamlined and effective design: easy to use
+- Well-made: streamlined and effective design: easy to use, easily adjustable, and stays in place

 - The weave is tight, the material is sturdy so the belt threads easily through belt loops